 Jotta semmosia Lähi-idän paimentolaisheimon satuja ja tarinoita.

-Pitäiskös tämän sivuston nimeksi vaihtaa suomi24?
+Pitäiskös tämän sivuston nimeksi vaihtaa suomi24?"1.
+Gobaali

 2. Sen ajan ihmisten maailman kattava